Islam in Taiwan

-Taiwanese Muslims are mostly descended from Chinese Muslims in Mainland China, and are Sunni Muslims mostly belonging to the Hanafi school.
-A sizeable Ahmadiyya community also exists.
+Taiwanese Muslims are mostly descended from Chinese Muslims in mainland China, and are Sunni Muslims mostly belonging to the Hanafi school.
 Nevertheless, they practically face no problem at all with other groups of Muslim schools.
 Differences are more a matter of mutual curiosity.

 The spread of Islam to Taiwan

 First wave of migration

 Islam is believed to have first reached Taiwan in the 17th century when soldiers from the southern Chinese coastal province of Fujian accompanied Koxinga on his invasion of Taiwan to oust the Dutch from the southern city of Tainan in 1661 and established Kingdom of Tungning in Taiwan.
-Earlier before that, Islam believed brought to Taiwan by Admiral Zheng He in 15th century.
+Earlier before that, Islam is believed to have been brought to Taiwan by Admiral Zheng He in the 15th century.
 Many of them were Muslims and they brought their families with them to the island and settled in several settlements, such as Lukang, Tamsui etc. They built a Quanzhou-styled mosque in Taiwan.
 Although the mosque no longer exists now, relics from the building still exist.
 These people are believed to be the first Muslim settlers on the island.
 Their descendants, however, became assimilated into Taiwanese society and adopted the local customs and religions.

-According to Professor Lien Ya Tang (連雅堂 (连雅堂, Lián Yǎtáng)) in his book History of Taiwan (臺灣通史 (台湾通史, Táiwān Tōngshǐ)) (1918), there were few Muslims on the island most of whom were from other provinces in mainland China.
+According to Professor Lien Ya Tang (連雅堂 (连雅堂, Lián Yǎtáng)) in his book History of Taiwan (臺灣通史 (台湾通史, Táiwān Tōngshǐ)) (1918), there were few Muslims on the island most of whom were from other provinces in China.
 There was no spread of Islam and no mosques were built.

 The final traces of the first Muslims migration to Taiwan were wiped out during the Japanese colonial rule of Taiwan in 1895–1945.
 The Japanese government forbid the Taiwanese from practising foreign religion, which resulted in many of the local people practise their faith secretly.
-The last Imam that came from Mainland China to Taiwan was in 1922.
+The last imam that came from China to Taiwan was in 1922.
 During that time, all of the foreign religions were proscribed.
-After the handover of Taiwan from Japan to the Republic of China in October 1945, the tradition of sending Imams from the mainland resumed again in 1948.
+After the handover of Taiwan from Japan to the Republic of China in October 1945, the tradition of sending imams from China resumed again in 1948.

 The Chinese Muslim Association (CMA) put a number figure for all of the people who come from the first wave of Islam migration to be around 20,000 people.
 Despite the effort of the association to resuscitate Islam among them, basically they no longer practice Islam anymore in their daily life.